UK Student Visa

 - your tuberculosis test results if you’re from a country where you have to take the test

-You need a blank page in your passport for your visa.
+You need a blank page in your passport for your UK study visa.

 You may also need to provide additional documents depending on your circumstances.

 When to apply

 - UK Universities have two major intakes

 The earliest you can apply for a study visa is 3 months before you start your course and usually get a decision of approval on your visa within 3 weeks.
 You can arrive in the UK before your course starts:

 - up to 1 week before, if your course lasts 6 months or less

 - up to 1 month before, if your course lasts more than 6 months